Florida Judge Rules Against Former College Basketball Coach in Contract Dispute

 Contact Our Skilled Florida Business Law Attorneys Today

 At Pike & Lustig, LLP, we have extensive experience handling all aspects of contract disputes and contract litigation.
 To find out more about what we can do for you, please contact us today to schedule your free, no obligation initial legal consultation.
-From our offices in West Palm Beach and Miami, we represent clients in contract disputes throughout Southeast Florida, including in communities such as Fort Lauderdale, Miramar and Hialeah.
+From our offices in West Palm Beach, Wellington and Miami, we represent clients in contract disputes throughout Southeast Florida, including in communities such as Fort Lauderdale, Miramar and Hialeah.